 All the land was later acquired by the Government and incorporated into the National Park.

-Mary Madden died in October 1877.
-John McClare died on June 18th 1926, aged 94.
+Mary Madden died in October 1877 aged 42.
+John McClare died on June 18th 1926, aged 94, and is buried in Box Hill Cemetery site RC 0192.
 His death certificate reported he died from senility.
-They are both buried in Mitcham, Victoria.